 If you’re looking for gluten-free hair products, I’ve curated a list and it is now available in my shop!
 Grab it here.

-Gluten is the protein mainly present in grains, wheat, barley, and oat.
+Gluten is the protein mainly present in grains, wheat, barley, and oats.
 For wheat, it makes up almost 70-80% of the total protein present.

-Wheat is the main source of gluten as almost all species of cultivated wheat varieties contains gluten.
+Wheat is the main source of gluten as almost all species of cultivated wheat varieties contain gluten.

-It is associated with an allergic reaction in some consumers, particularly people suffering from Celiac disease and gastrointestinal disorder.
+It is associated with an allergic reaction in some consumers, particularly people suffering from Celiac disease and gastrointestinal disorders.

 The gluten issue is a frequently encountered topic in the food industry.
 This is why bread and other grain-based items are required by law to declare the gluten content or put a “Gluten-Free” label on them.